Running Hyperledger Grid on Splinter

 For more information on Splinter circuits, see the Splinter documentation.

-You can use the Pike and Grid Product smart contracts to demonstrate Grid functionality by creating an organization and agent, defining a schema for the product properties, and creating a product.
+You can use the Pike, Grid Product, and Grid Schema smart contracts to demonstrate Grid functionality by creating an organization and agent, defining a schema for the product properties, and creating a product.
+Similarly, you can demonstrate functionality with Pike and Grid Purchase Order.

 Creating Organizations describes how to create an owning organization for Grid items (such as products), and set the permissions for an agent who is allowed to create and manage those items.